clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20help%20ICON.png)

-The Help button is a menu that will provide additional resources to teach you about MO2.
-The table below represents the resources available to you.
+The _Help_ button is a menu that will provide resources to teach you about MO2.
+The table below represents the resources available.

 | Resource |Description|
 |---|---|